Fred vs. Spring AI

 2. Modular Knowledge Flow Layer

-Fred includes a separate knowledge_flow_app backend with:
+Fred includes a separate knowledge-flow-backend with:

 • Document ingestion and metadata management